-If you landed on this post, chances are you need a logo designed and are feeling a bit confused.
-We are not surprised—a simple Google search can leave you with a tsunami of results—from online marketplaces that offer ridiculously cheap logo designers via a bid system or competition, to a vast list of agency’s websites—the choice of providers can be overwhelming.
+If you landed on this post, chances are you need a logo designed, and the search for a provider has left you feeling a bit confused.
+We are not surprised—a simple Google search can return a tsunami of results—from online marketplaces that offer ridiculously cheap logo designers via a bid system or competition to a vast list of agency’s websites—the choice of providers can be overwhelming.

 So how do you make an informed choice?

-Your logo is the most important visual expression of your brand and provides the foundation upon which the visual language will stand on.
+Your logo is one of the most important visual expression of your brand and the primary visual element that makes your company identifiable.
+The logo design also provides the foundation upon which your brand’s visual language will stand on.

 Great logo designs share five key attributes—they are: